Rania, Sirsa: Demographics

 As of 2011 Indian Census, Rania had a total population of 25,123, of which 13,281 were males and 11,842 were females.
 Population within the age group of 0 to 6 years was 3,361.
 The total number of literates in Rania was 15,299, which constituted 60.9% of the population with male literacy of 66.2% and female literacy of 54.9%.
 The effective literacy rate of 7+ population of Rania was 70.3%, of which male literacy rate was 77.1% and female literacy rate was 62.8%.
 The Scheduled Castes population was 6,474.
 Rania had 4874 households in 2011.

 Languages

 Hindi is the official language with Punjabi and English as additional official.
-Hindi and Punjabi are the most spoken languages of Rania.
+Bagri and Punjabi are the most spoken languages of Rania.

 Economy

 Rania has a population of about 25,000 and a municipality system that runs the town, which is divided into 15 wards.
 As of 2009, Rania became a separate Vidhan Sabha assembly constituency [044] of Sirsa earlier a part of Ellenabad Vidhan Sabha Constituency.
 The town has its own shopping areas, tehsil, police station, hospital, private nursing homes along with government and private schools.
 A privately run bus system connects with nearby towns and villages.

 The main employment is in agriculture and retail.
 Wheat, vegetables, rice, and cotton are the main crops in the region.